Biography of Vincent Keele

 Vincent is from Los Angeles, California where he lived and was born and later relocated to Lake Stevens, Washington in 2000.
 He has had the pleasure of being mentored by some great artists in the fields of airbrushing, gold and silver leafing, calligraphy, realism and painting along side his late mother Mary M. Scott. “it was like living with an Academic Art Professor.”
 Whenever he would get stuck and had no idea why you need a Gesture when it could be done without one, she was right there to help him understand the lesson from her own lessons and what book and professor were trying to convey.

 Being a big fan of the Ross Style… he was very exited to have the opportunity to go and be trained at the Bob Ross Art Studio and Gallery in New Smyrna Beach, Florida where he learned the Bob Ross style of painting and created four paintings.
 Once back home he enter the paintings in some local contest where he won 1st Place on one and an Award of Excellence on the other.
-Vincent sold paintings painted in the Ross style with a twist of his own for a while.

 The New Adventure In Paint